 MUSCLES WORKED DURING THE AB WHEEL ROLLOUT

 PERFORMING THE AB WHEEL ROLLOUT WITH PROPER TECHNIQUE

-- Get an Ab Wheel and position in front of you while you kneel on a mat (you can find a good one cheap on Amazon)
+- Get an Ab Wheel and position in front of you while you kneel on a mat or a pad (you can find a good ab wheel cheap on Amazon)